 Las Vegas, NV

 Are you suffering from impacted canines?
-Dr. Falk and Dr. Krieger here at Canyon Oral & Facial Surgery are very familiar with impacted canines, and understand the important role your canines play in the healthy function of your mouth.
+Dr. Falk, Dr. Krieger, and Dr. Moody here at Canyon Oral & Facial Surgery are very familiar with impacted canines, and understand the important role your canines play in the healthy function of your mouth.
 If you are worried about getting your canines erupted and into the proper place and function, call us for a consultation today!

 Why Your Canines Are So ImportantYour canines come down and have very specific jobs.
 They are pivotal in getting all of your teeth to come down into a proper bite, and they serve as cornerstones of your arch.
 Without your canines, your oral health can suffer, and your mouth, in general, can hurt.
 If your canines get impacted, or stuck, you could end up with a struggle to get them down and into their proper place.